-To reconfigure the Traffic Manager software, see "Reconfiguring the Traffic Manager Software" on page 21.
+To reconfigure the Traffic Manager Software, see Reconfiguring the Traffic Manager Software.

-To uninstall the Traffic Manager software, see "Uninstalling the Traffic Manager Software" on page 23.
+To uninstall the Traffic Manager Software, see Uninstalling the Traffic Manager Software.

-Note: You can rerun the configure script at any time to change any or all of the settings you chose initially; or you can use the configure script to completely remove the software from your virtual machine (along with any clusters in which it was a member) before clearing the installation files from your machine.
+You can rerun the configure script at any time to change any or all of the settings you chose initially; or you can use the configure script to completely remove the software from your virtual machine (along with any clusters in which it was a member) before clearing the installation files from your machine.